This post has partner links that I may receive compensation for at no cost to you. Thank you!

 The Museum of Liverpool does not gloss over the fact that enslaved Africans were a critical part of transatlantic trade.
-While sugar & tobacco were carried by ships built in Liverpool, helping the city become wealthy, forced human labor was as well an important fact that the city is beginning to reckon with more & more.
+While sugar & tobacco were carried by ships built in Liverpool, helping the city become wealthy, forced human labor was as well.
+This is an important fact that the city is increasingly beginning to reckon with.
 For even more background on Liverpool’s connections to slavery, you can also visit the nearby Merseyside Maritime Museum & International Museum of Slavery.

 Another ground-floor exhibit called “Global City” tells the story of multicultural Liverpool, both historic and modern, with a specific focus on China.